Elektra (2005 film): Cast

-Ben Affleck reprised his role as Matt Murdock/Daredevil from Daredevil in a deleted cameo appearance, where he appeared to Natchios in a dream sequence.
+Ben Affleck reprised his role as Matt Murdock / Daredevil from Daredevil in a deleted cameo appearance, where he appeared to Natchios in a dream sequence.

 Production

-In 1987, after the success of Frank Miller's "Elektra: Assassin," Marvel tried to adapt the graphic novel into a live-action movie.
+In 1987, after the success of Frank Miller's "Elektra: Assassin", Marvel tried to adapt the graphic novel into a live-action movie.
 After selling the rights of Elektra to New Line Cinema, Frank Miller was hired to pen a screenplay based on the graphic novel of the same name.
 Later on, screenwriters Jim McBride and L.M.
 Kit Carson were hired to write a second script.
 Director Oliver Stone later signed on to direct and wanted volleyball player, model, and actress Gabrielle Reece to star as Elektra.
-The project was later cancelled after the rights to Elektra was sold to 20th Century Fox.
+The project was cancelled after the rights to Elektra were sold to 20th Century Fox.

 Garner reportedly did not want to do the film and only did it because she was legally required due to contractual obligations from Daredevil.
-The film was made during Jennifer Garner's hiatus from the television show Alias, and production was limited by that timeframe.
+The film was made during Garner's hiatus from the television show Alias, and production was limited by that timeframe.
 Ben Affleck reprised his role as Matt Murdock / Daredevil in a cameo appearance, but it was cut from the final film.
 The scene was included on the DVD as a deleted scene.

 Director Rob Bowman knew going into the project that the production time was going to be short and they would be limited in what they could achieve, but thought that critics would appreciate what he was able to do with the relatively small $43 million budget.
 Bowman saw it not as an all action spectacle but as "a story about a character learning about compassion".
 He said shooting and preparation made for very long days, and as little as four hours sleep a night, and that he used "every trick in the book I had to pull that movie off in that short amount of time."

 Bowman stated that the film was "literally 12 frames of film from an R-rating" due to MPAA objections to several death scenes.

 Music

 Elektra: The Album was released in 2005 by Wind-up Records.
-As with many Wind-up soundtracks, almost none of the songs featured on the album were actually used in the film.
-"Sooner or Later" is played briefly in one scene and a remix not included on this album of "Hollow" is also played.
-The end credits features "Wonder", "Photograph", and "Thousand Mile Wish (Elektra Mix)": but other than this, none of the songs on the album were used in the actual motion picture.
+As with many Wind-up soundtracks, almost none of the songs featured on the album were actually used in the film except for "Sooner or Later", "Wonder", "Photograph", and "Thousand Mile Wish (Elektra Mix)" with the latter three being featured during the end credits.
+An Ali Dee remix of Submersed's "Hollow" also appeared in the film, but the song's original version appears on the soundtrack; The Ali Dee remix remains unreleased.
+The album contained several songs by artists on the Wind-Up roster that originally appeared in their respective previous albums, but aside from "Never There (She Stabs)", "Hey Kids", "Sooner or Later", "Breathe No More", "Photograph", & the original version of "Hollow", all other songs featured were either created specifically for it, or debuted here before being included in the artists' later albums.
 A score album was released by Varèse Sarabande containing selections of Christophe Beck's original music from the film.